 For more than a century, The GW Hatchet has provided the first draft of GW’s history.
-It has also served as a home away from home for countless journalists and business students, for whom The Hatchet was as much a part of their social and emotional connection to GW as it was a place of education and professional development.
+It has also served as a home away from home for generations of journalism and business students who built lifelong friendships, professional skills, andmemories at The Hatchet.

 About two decades after becoming its own non-for-profit in 1993, The Hatchet took the final step toward complete financial and editorial independence—finding a home of its own.
 Instead of the small, crowded, and woefully inadequate townhouse it used to rent from GW, The Hatchet today has a facility of its own—spacious, equipped for 21st-century journalism, collaborative, and a strong financial investment.

 But The Hatchet still needs your help paying for its new home.
 Help guarantee the futures of hundreds of future journalists by donating today.